uwplse/Cassius/README.md

 + `-o reports/general.html` sets the output name.

-The reviewer can pass additional flags using the `FLAGS` make variable.
+The reviewer can pass additional flags using the `FLAGS` make variable, as in `make FLAGS="--threads 6"`.
 The reviewer may wish to set the `--threads` option, which allows the reports to be generated in parallel.
 The paper evaluation server ran with 6 threads.

 ### Verifying a single assertion-FWT combination